 Pruning will allow proper airflow around the plant, encourage growth and help reduce potential diseases.

-For large size lemons snip off all but one budding fruit to allow the tree to produce larger fruits.
+For large size lemons snip off all but one budding fruit to allow the tree to produce fruit larger in size.

 Protecting Meyers Lemon From Pests